owickstrom/fast-and-fearless-evolution-of-server-side-webapps/src/slides.md

 * Override fields in the default resource
 * Tie together resources with routing

+\notelist {
+  \item Airship is inspired by Webmachine from Erlang
+  \item It is centered around RESTful resources
+  \item You use the default resource, which does all the sensible defaults
+  \item Then you override methods to implement your resource
+  \item Resources are tied together using a routing DSL (...)
+}

 ## Airship Routes

 ``` {.haskell include=src/listings/airship-demo/src/Main.hs snippet=app-routes}
 ```

+\notelist {
+  \item In this example, we define two routes ...
+}

 ## Defining Resources